Unknown years of Jesus: Artistic and literary renditions

 In 1996, the documentary Mysteries of the Bible presented an overview of the theories related to the travels of Jesus to India and interviewed a number of scholars on the subject.

+Also in 1996, John Farman published Jesus - The Teenage Years, a comic novel for children.

 Edward T. Martin's book King of Travelers: Jesus' Lost Years in India (2008) was used as the basis for Paul Davids' film Jesus in India (2008) shown on the Sundance Channel.
 The book and film cover Martin's search for Notovitch's claimed "Life of Issa."

 The book Lamb: The Gospel According to Biff, Christ's Childhood Pal, by Christopher Moore, is a fictional comedy which tells the story of Jesus's adolescence and his travels to India and China from the point of view of Jesus's best friend Biff.